ZeroX-DG/blog/source/_posts/Life-meaning-1-0.md

 "You silly little sausage, you can always find me in your dreams, and I will forever be your lady of the night.", the moon replied.

 Hung woke up when a gentle breeze of morning swept through his body.
-All this time that he has been living, the answer to this life has been in his head all along, but only appears when he has his first conversation with a friend he never had and probably will never meet again.
+All this time that he had been living, the answer to this life had been in his head all along, but only appears when he had his first conversation with a friend he never had and probably will never meet again.

 He looked to the sky and smile.
 He understood that it's the nature of life, that things will always change, people will always come and go, but it is an honour to have someone that changed and remained a part of your life, even when that someone is an imaginary moon.